Skip to main content

 Create a new workflow

 Click New Workflow from the Dashboard.
 Give it a name that reflects the document you are automating (for example, “Client Engagement Letter”).
-Gavel opens the Builder — the no-code editor where you design the questionnaire and connect documents.
+Gavel opens the Builder View — the workflow editor where you design the questionnaire and connect documents.

 Add your questions

-In the Builder, add questions that correspond to every piece of variable information in your document.
+In the Builder View, add questions that correspond to every piece of variable information in your document.
 For each question:

-- Note the variable name Gavel generates — you will use this to tag your document template.
+4. Enter the Variable Name (e.g., ClientFullName) — you will use this to tag your document template.

 Organize questions into pages

 Long questionnaires are easier to complete when grouped into logical pages.
-Click + New → Page in the sidebar to add a page.
-Drag questions between pages to arrange them.
-Each page becomes one screen in the questionnaire experience.You can also add sections to group pages under a heading, which gives respondents a visual sense of progress.
+Click + Add Page (top right) to add a page.
+Drag questions between pages (using the left sidebar) to arrange them.
+Each page becomes one screen in the questionnaire experience.You can also add sections to group pages under a heading, which gives respondents a visual sense of progress (each section name will appear on the left while respondents fill out the questionnaire, showing them how far along they are).
+Some Builders find it easiest to add sections first, then add pages to each section, then add questions to each page.

 Connect a Word or PDF template